 The Advertising Value Equivalency (AVE) is a very controversial metric.
 However, it has been used a lot of times in the past by PR firms to measure the success.

-Once your story has been published in a particular publication, you measure its value by looking at the advertising value of that space.
-For instance, if appearing in The Wallstreet Journal as an advert costs $5,000 and your story appeared there as a result of PR efforts, then the value of that media clip for your company is $5,000.
+Once your story has been published in a particular publication.
+You measure its value by looking at the advertising value of that space.
+For instance, if appearing in The Wallstreet Journal as an advert costs $5,000.
+Your story appeared there as a result of PR efforts, then the value of that media clip for your company is $5,000.

-As much as this has been used a lot in the past, it is a widely known fact that advertising and public relations are not the same.
+As much as this has been used a lot in the past.
+It is a widely known fact that advertising and public relations are not the same.
 For example, having your story featured on the publication might not be equated in value by having an ad in the same publication.
-Depending on the story and how engaging it is, the story could be more valuable for you than the company ad.
+Depending on the story and how engaging it.
+The story could be more valuable for you than the company ad.

 It is surely a game of chess in this case, but great stories transcend ad value, as do great ads.
 You have to tell a story like no other for the value to be higher.